turingschool-examples/mod1-typography-foundations/readme.md

 ##### Descender
 The downward vertical stroke and falls below the baseline.
 Lowercase "g" and "p" are examples of letters with descenders.

-For a comprehensive and in-depth look at the anatomy of a letterform, take a look at [Typography Deconstructed](http://www.typographydeconstructed.com/).

 ### How to Make Good Font Pairings